Fundamentals of NFTs in art and collectibles

-The NFTs, or non-fungible tokens, represent unique digital assets that are transforming the world of art and collectibles.
-Their main characteristic is their certified authenticity and exclusivity.
+The NFTs, or non-fungible tokens, represent unique digital assets that are transforming the art world and collectibles.
+Its main characteristic is authenticity and certified exclusivity.

-These tokens work on the technology blockchain, which guarantees the ownership and origin of each digital work, granting economic value where none existed before.
+These tokens work on technology blockchain, which guarantees the ownership and origin of each digital work, providing economic value where it did not exist before.

-Thanks to this innovation, artists and collectors can interact in a global marketplace, ensuring the integrity and uniqueness of each digital piece.
+Thanks to this innovation, artists and collectors can interact in a global market, ensuring the integrity and uniqueness of each digital piece.

 Definition and characteristics of non-fungible tokens

-A non-fungible token is an indivisible and unique digital asset that cannot be exchanged for another, making it different from traditional cryptocurrencies.
+A non-fungible token is an indivisible and unique digital asset, which cannot be exchanged for another similar one, differentiating itself from traditional cryptocurrencies.

-NFTs possess unique metadata that identifies and links them to a specific work or content, ensuring their authenticity and provenance.
+NFTs have exclusive metadata that identifies them and links them to a specific work or content, ensuring their authenticity and origin.

 This uniqueness allows each NFT to have a value that depends on its rarity and demand in the digital collectibles market.